peace195/peace195.github.io/_posts/2017-06-30-spatial-pyramid-pooling.md

 ## Up-downside
 * Creative idea.
 Not need to resize image; in addition keep original features of image.
 * Take time to gather all image with same size to a batch.
+* Work well on object detection task.
 * Not well working in the **high detail** requirement identification task.
-E.g. plant identification, rice identification.
-Work well on object detection task.
+E.g. plant identification, rice identification, ...
 * Sometimes, the loss function can not be converging when using transfer parameters.
 It may be because of not enough data or the hard level of the problem.

 ## Conclusions